-No randomized trial has directly assessed the role of ustekinumab in fistula healing.
-A post-hoc analysis of 238 patients who entered the phase 2 CERTIFI and phase 3 UNITI 1/2 studies with fistulae at baseline has been reported155 [Supplementary Material, SoF Table 28].
+No randomised trial has directly assessed the role of ustekinumab in fistula healing.
+A post-hoc analysis of 238 patients who entered the phase 2 CERTIFI and phase 3 UNITI 1/2 studies with fistulae at baseline has been reported [Supplementary Material, SoF Table 28, available as Supplementary data at ECCO-JCC online].
 This study included only patients with perianal fistulae and did not differentiate between simple and complex fistulae.
-The analysis showed a measurable but statistically insignificant effect of ustekinumab for induction of remission [RR: 1.77, 95% CI:0.93-3.37] but no difference in comparison to placebo was found for maintenance of remission156.
+The analysis showed a measurable but statistically insignificant effect of ustekinumab for induction of remission [RR: 1.77; 95% CI:0.93-3.37] but no difference in comparison with placebo was found for maintenance of remission.
 We also sought evidence for the effect of ustekinumab on longer-term maintenance of fistula remission, serious AEs, resolution of perianal sepsis, stoma-free survival, and quality of life; however, data were insufficient.
 Further research is therefore warranted to determine if ustekinumab is beneficial to patients with perianal fistulae.

-In patients with Crohn's disease and complex perianal fistula there is insufficient evidence to recommend the use of vedolizumab for fistula healing (weak recommendation, low-quality evidence).
+In patients with Crohn's disease and complex perianal fistula there is insufficient evidence to recommend the use of vedolizumab for fistula healing [weak recommendation, low-quality evidence].

-A post-hoc analysis of 45 patients who entered the GEMINI 2 study with complex perianal fistulae at baseline demonstrated a trend in favour of vedolizumab compared to placebo for fistula healing [RR: 2.23; 95% CI: 0.57-8.72] although this result was not statistically significant^{156,157} [Supplementary Material, SoF Table 29].
+A post-hoc analysis of 45 patients, who entered the GEMINI 2 study with complex perianal fistulae at baseline, demonstrated a trend in favour of vedolizumab compared with placebo for fistula healing [RR: 2.23; 95% CI: 0.57-8.72] although this result was not statistically significant [Supplementary Material, SoF Table 29, available as Supplementary data at ECCO-JCC online].
 The interpretation of this study was limited by sparse data [only 13 patients met the endpoint across treatment arms] and specification of fistulae type [perianal in only 74% of patients].
 Evidence was sought also for long-term maintenance of clinical fistula healing, serious AEs, quality of life, resolution of perianal sepsis, and stoma-free survival; however, data were insufficient.
-The only RCT [NCT02630966]158 that compared two different induction schedules of vedolizumab [300 mg at week 0, 2, 6, 10, and 14 vs. 300 mg at week 0, 2, 6, and 14] was prematurely stopped due to slow recruitment and therefore is inconclusive.
+The only RCT [NCT02630966]155 that compared two different induction schedules of vedolizumab [300 mg at Weeks 0, 2, 6, 10, and 14 vs 300 mg at Weeks 0, 2, 6, and 14] was prematurely stopped due to slow recruitment and therefore is inconclusive.
 However, significant differences were observed between the two study groups.
 The efficacy of vedolizumab for fistula healing remains an important research gap.

-We suggest against using antibiotics alone for fistula closure in patients with Crohn's disease and complex perianal fistulae (weak recommendation, low-quality evidence).
+We suggest against using antibiotics alone for fistula closure in patients with Crohn's disease and complex perianal fistulae [weak recommendation, low-quality evidence].

-Antibiotics are widely used in the treatment of perianal CD but most published studies are uncontrolled144.
-To our knowledge, there is only one RCT that compared placebo to antibiotics in perianal fistulae [Supplementary Material, SoF Table 30].
-Remission at week 10 was observed in 1/8 [12.5%] placebo patients versus 3/17 [17.6%] patients treated with antibiotics [RR: 1.41; 95% CI: 0.17-11.54]159.
+Antibiotics are widely used in the treatment of perianal CD, but most published studies are uncontrolled.
+To our knowledge, there is only one RCT that compared placebo with antibiotics in perianal fistulae [Supplementary Material, SoF Table 30, available as Supplementary data at ECCO-JCC online].
+Remission at Week 10 was observed in 1/8 [12.5%] placebo patients versus 3/17 [17.6%] patients treated with antibiotics [RR: 1.41; 95% CI: 0.17-11.54].
 Complete healing was observed in 3/10 [30%] patients treated with ciprofloxacin and 0/8 patients treated with metronidazole.
 Uncontrolled data or data from studies on combination therapy with anti-TNF suggest that ciprofloxacin can improve the efficacy of anti-TNF in the short term with good safety.
-However, this combination does not impact longer-term healing rates^{160,161}.
+However, this combination does not impact on longer-term healing rates.
 Despite the lack of evidence to support their role as monotherapy in closing perianal fistulae, antibiotics remain indicated and recommended to treat and control perianal sepsis.

-We suggest against using thiopurine monotherapy (azathioprine, mercaptopurine) for fistula closure in patients with Crohn's disease and complex perianal fistulae (weak recommendation, very low-quality evidence).
+We suggest against using thiopurine monotherapy [azathioprine, mercaptopurine] for fistula closure in patients with Crohn's disease and complex perianal fistulae [weak recommendation, very low-quality evidence].